ma7dev/__sudomaze.github.io/_posts/notes/2019-8-14-reading-notes.md

 ---
-modified: Thu Aug 15 20:25:00 2019
+modified: Wed Aug 28 02:05:50 2019
 published: false
 layout: post
 toc: true
+comments: true
 title: "Reading Notes"
-abstract: "I try to update this page every Saturday with what I have read.
-You will find my reading notes which includes: Notes, Reviews, Opinions, Discussions, etc."
+abstract: "I attempt to update this page every Saturday with what I have read.
+You will find my reading notes, which includes: Notes, Reviews, Opinions, and Discussions."
 categories: [Personal]
 tags: [Self improvement]
 status: in process